The Ring Battery Doorbell Plus is a welcome update to Ring’s classic video doorbell | CNN Underscored

 But unlike the Video Doorbell Pro 2, the Battery Doorbell Plus — like its name implies — doesn’t need to be hardwired to your home’s electrical system.
 Instead, you can install it wherever it has a Wi-Fi signal.

-I’ve been testing the Battery Doorbell Plus for the last week and have found it to do a lot of things right, and some downright better than the last generation models.
+I’ve been testing the Battery Doorbell Plus for the last week and have found that it does a lot of things right, and some downright better than the last-generation models.
 But there are some areas where Ring’s products as a whole are falling behind.

 What we liked about it